Theppakulathuparai: Preparations for Pongal

 The house is whitewashed and cleaned and floors wiped in preparation for Pongal.
 The ponga paanai's are taken out and washed and kept ready.
 Fresh raw rice is brought from the market as this is what should be used to prepare pongal.
 The village women folk get together and make snacks like murukku, tatta vadai, laddu etc.. overnight in large quantities.
 These days due to increased urbanisation the custom of preparing snacks is slowly dying.

 Bohi

-The first day would be bohi where villages bring mango leaves and tie them in patterns Mango leaves thoranam and hang them as garlands in every door.
+The first day would be bohi where villages bring mango leaves and tie them in patterns and hang them as garlands in every door.
 They also bring komayam (urine of cows - considered to be sacred to Hindus) and bless the house.
 They also do something called karai [pronounced kaarai] kattrathu which involves drawing a visible line at the bottom of walls with a red chunnambu (limestone used to paint walls) like liquid.